Welcome to the podcast page for Canada's Economy, Explained: The Business Data Lab Podcast.

 Postal Codes and Power: Who Gets to Grow Canada’s Economy?
 Part I with Andrés Rodríguez-Pose

 What if economic growth is real but only in certain places?
 In this special two-part episode, we move beyond headline GDP to examine the territorial foundations of economic development.
 Guest Dr. Andrés Rodríguez-Pose, Princesa de Asturias Chair in Economic Geography at the London School of Economics, and Director of the Cañada Blanch Centre, draws on decades of research to explain how regions fall into what he calls a development trap.
 These are not necessarily the poorest places.
 They are often middle-income regions that once thrived and are now quietly falling behind.
 Policy concentrates investment in major hubs and assumes spillovers will follow — the evidence suggests otherwise.
 In part one, host Marwa Abdou and Dr. Rodríguez-Pose explore the limits of place-neutral policy, the risks of betting national growth on a handful of metropolitan centers, and why institutions, not just markets, determine long-run prosperity.
-In part two (to be released tomorrow), Dr. Ken Coates, Distinguished Fellow at the Macdonald-Laurier Institute and Professor of Indigenous Governance at Yukon University, brings the Canadian terrain into focus.
+In part two, Dr. Ken Coates, Distinguished Fellow at the Macdonald-Laurier Institute and Professor of Indigenous Governance at Yukon University, brings the Canadian terrain into focus.
 From resource regions to Indigenous governance and northern economies, we examine how institutional capacity, local ownership and mobilizing latent potential shape opportunity across a vast federation.
 Because when capability clusters by postal code, growth stops being a national statistic and becomes a question of power.
 Links:- Andrés Rodríguez-Pose – London School of Economics - Cañada-Blanch Centre at LSE - The Revenge of the Places that Don’t Matter by Andrés Rodríguez-Pose - The Case for Regional Development Intervention: Place-Based vs Place-Neutral Approaches by Fabrizio Barca, Philip McCann, and Andrés Rodríguez-Pose - Do Institutions Matter for Regional Development? by Andrés Rodríguez-Pose - What Kind of Local and Regional Development and for Whom?
 By Andy Pike, Andrés Rodríguez-Pose, & John Tomaney

 #22